dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 Runtime compilation can be enabled such that it's only available for local development.
 Conditionally enabling in this manner ensures that the published output:

 * Uses compiled views.
-* Is smaller in size.
 * Doesn't enable file watchers in production.

 To enable runtime compilation only in the Development environment:

 1. Install the [Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation/) NuGet package.
 1. Modify the launch profile `environmentVariables` section in *launchSettings.json*:
-    * Verify `ASPNETCORE_ENVIRONMENT` is set to `Development`.
+    * Verify `ASPNETCORE_ENVIRONMENT` is set to `"Development"`.
     * Set `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` to `"Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation"`.

 In the following example, runtime compilation is enabled in the Development environment for the `IIS Express` and `RazorPagesApp` launch profiles:

 [!code-json[](~/mvc/views/view-compilation/samples/3.1/launchSettings.json?highlight=15-16,24-25)]

 No code changes are needed in the project's `Startup` class.
-At runtime, ASP.NET Core searches for an [assembly-level HostingStartup attribute](xref:fundamentals/configuration/platform-specific-configuration#hostingstartup-attribute) in `Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation`&mdash;the assembly specified by the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.
+At runtime, ASP.NET Core searches for an [assembly-level HostingStartup attribute](xref:fundamentals/configuration/platform-specific-configuration#hostingstartup-attribute) in `Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation`.
 The `HostingStartup` attribute specifies the app startup code to execute.
 That startup code enables runtime compilation.

 ## Additional resources